aporeto-inc/gaia/doc/documentation.md

 | Orderable       | `true`  |
 | Filterable      | `true`  |

+#### `externalServiceCA (string)`

+externalServiceCA is the certificate authority that the service is using.
+This is needed for external services with private certificate authorities.
+The field is optional.
+If provided, this must be a valid PEM CA file.

 #### `hosts (list)`

 Hosts are the names that the service can be accessed with.